Auto Industry Bailout

 Many argue that Ford needed the funds to sustain its cash flow during the recession.
 Ford says it was in better shape than the other two because it had mortgaged its assets in 2006 to raise $23.6 billion.
 It used the loans to retool its product lineup to focus on smaller, energy efficient vehicles.
 It got the United Automobile Workers to agree it could finance half of a new retiree health care trust with company stock.
 By April 2009, it retired $9.9 billion of the debt it had taken out in 2006.

-By December 2008, auto sales were 37 percent lower than a year earlier.
+By December 2008, auto sales had fallen 37 percent in a year.
 That was 400,000 fewer vehicles or the equivalent of two factories' annual output.
 GM and Chrysler had the worst decline, while Ford's loss was about the same as industry leaders Honda and Toyota.

-The Impact of the Automakers on the U.S. Economy
+The Impact of the Bailout on the U.S. Economy

-Many analysts disapproved.
-They felt that Chrysler would go bankrupt even with a bailout and that Ford didn't really need it.
-The main impact of the bailout was to save jobs at GM.
-But the recession caused GM to slash its employment and production, despite the bailout.
-Furthermore, once the recession was over, Toyota and Honda would continue to increase their U.S. factories, providing jobs for U.S. auto workers.
+The main purpose of the bailout was to save jobs at GM.
+But GM had to slash its employment and production anyway.
+Toyota and Honda continued to increase their U.S. factories, providing jobs for American auto workers.

-If there had been no bailout, Ford, Toyota, and Honda would have picked up market share.
-That would have increased U.S. factories and jobs once the recession was over.
+If there had been no bailout, Ford, Toyota, and Honda would have picked up even more market share.
+Since they had U.S. plants, they would have increased jobs for Americans once the recession was over.
 The loss of GM would be like the loss of Pan Am, TWA, and other companies that had a strong American heritage but lost their competitiveness.
 It would have perhaps tugged at the heartstrings of America but not really hurt the economy.
 As a result, the auto industry bailout was not critical to the U.S. economy, like the rescue of AIG or the banking system.